fakovacic/poker/Readme.md

 ```

 ## Check certain result
-- there are set of functions to check each possible result from list of cards
+- there are set of functions to check possible result from list of cards

 ```
 func main(){